Spotlight On Angle Grinder Safety

-A simple portable cutting jig like Grindermate (pictured above) is far safer for your toes and isn’t large or awkward to move around.
+A simple portable cutting jig like Grindermate (pictured above) is safer for your toes and isn’t large or awkward to move around.
 It’s a light and stable cutting platform for brick and block paving, marked for half brick and angled cuts, and you can just grab it from the van, place it on the ground on a stable surface, and get cutting whenever you need it.

-Grindermate has guidelines marked on it for 45 degree and half brick cuts, and the gaps in the platform let the angle grinder disc pass through.
+Grindermate has guidelines marked on it for 45 degree and half brick cuts, and the gaps in the platform let the blade pass through.
 The middle section is designed to support a diagonally placed brick or block pavior, and the corner keeps a brick in place for half cuts.
 All you need to do is place a brick or block in the position you need, and cut down towards the bottom edge of the cutting jig.

 Kickback is also a risk if you are using the wrong wheel or running at the wrong speed.
 You can reduce the risk by making sure you are using the right wheel for the material and have your tool at the right speed.
-Dull and badly set discs also increase the risk of accidents from kickback, so make sure you know how to change them correctly (get trained if necessary) when they get worn out!
+Dull and badly set discs also increase the risk of accidents from kickback, so make sure you know how to change them correctly (get trained if necessary) when they get worn out.

-Sparks and Fumes
+Sparks, Dust and Fumes

 When cutting or grinding metal, angle grinders can produce sparks – and yes, they can start fires if they hit something flammable.
 Sparks tend to fly especially if you’re using an old worn disc or an older angle grinder model, and they can travel for more than 4 metres.